solita/solita.github.com/_posts/2024-01-16-owasp-top10-with-abstract-examples-part-2.md

 ![Logging and monitoring](/img/2024-01-owasp-top-10/9_logging.jpg)

 Surveillance cameras should be added to the driving lane to detect vandalism and abuse.
-Purchase transactions should also be recorded at a level that would enable the management of the company.
+Purchase transactions should also be recorded at a level that enables the daily business to be run.
+Not just to the level required by law.
 The cash register should also increase communication with the kitchen so that possible errors are understood and corrective measures are implemented.

 ## 10 Server-Side Request Forgery

 [Server-side request forgery](https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29/) (SSRF) occurs when the server fails to validate the user-supplied URL to an external resource.
 A bad request can go to some third-party service or local file system with extended permissions.

-Let's assume that the customer could influence the kitchen to get a steak from the more expensive restaurant next door.
+Assume that the customer could somehow change the behavior of the kitchen staff when making a regular order.
+If the kitchen staff blindly follows the order, they could be told to pick up the ordered steak from the more expensive restaurant next door.
 The steak is then paid for cheaper and the restaurant loses money.
 It would also be bad if a customer in the driving lane directs the payment request to the next customer in line and speeds away.

 ### The fix